 verifier

-, and press Enter. - Select Delete existing settings and press Finish.
+. - Select Delete existing settings and press Finish.

 Analyze Dump File

-- Press CTRL + D, go to
+- Press Ctrl + D, go to

 %windir%

-and open the dump file. - Select View > Command and enter
+, and open the dump file. - Select View > Command and enter

 !analyze -v

-at the kd prompt. - Once the analysis completes, check the MODULE_NAME and Probably caused by sections for hints on which driver was the problem.
+at the kd prompt. - Once the analysis is completed, check the

-- If there’s multiple dump files, analyze the rest to get more information.
+sections for hints on which driver was the problem. - If there are multiple dump files, analyze the rest to get more information.

-Troubleshoot Driver
+Troubleshoot Faulty Driver

 Update Driver